Home » Shop Insurance

 • Have adequate security measures in place to reduce the risk of theft.
 This might include CCTV, store security or alarms

 • Keep all shop premises well maintained, and repair minor damage wherever possible.
-General wear and tear will not usually be covered by shop insurance policies.
+Shop insurance policies will not usually cover general wear and tear.

 • Have the right cover for your industry, and don’t pay for the cover you don’t need.
 For example, a clothes boutique is unlikely to need cover for frozen food losses if a freezer fails.